Area of a Circle

 hurricane diameter

-To find the area, we need to know the radius to plug into the formula.
+To find the area, you need to know the radius to plug into the formula.

 D ÷ 2 = r